ibm-cloud-docs/containers/cs_images.md

     </tr>
     </tbody></table>

 2. Verify that the secret was created successfully.
-Replace <em>&lt;kubernetes_namespace&gt;</em> with the name of the namespace where you created the `imagePullSecret`.
+Replace <em>&lt;namespace&gt;</em> with the name of the namespace where you created the `imagePullSecret`.

     ```
-    kubectl get secrets --namespace <kubernetes_namespace>
+    kubectl get secrets --namespace <namespace>
     ```
     {: pre}